Tuesday, January 22, 2013

 6. Light it up

 Last ditch idea– an easy way to increase the visibility in the corner cabinet is to illuminate it.
 Though the cabinet will still be in the corner, it won’t be blind with a battery-operated stick-on tap light.
-Stick one of those bad boys on either shelf level and press it on when you need to search out granny’s crock pot.
+Stick one of those bad boys on either shelf level and press it on when you need to search out granny’s sterling silver serving tray.

 How do you deal with your blind corner cabinet?Image credits: Martha Stewart, Young House Love, BHG, BHG, Kraftmaid, BHG, BHG, Enzy Living, Blum [subscribe2]